apple/swift-async-algorithms/Sources/AsyncStreaming/NNNN-async-streaming.md

 overhead.

-By documenting this rule and following it in our own types, we expect developers to naturally reach for `AsyncReader` and `AsyncWriter`, leaving `CallerAsyncReader` and `CalleeAsyncWriter` for the specialized situations that truly need them.
+By documenting this rule and following it in our own types, we expect developers to naturally reach for `AsyncReader` and `CallerAsyncWriter`, leaving `CallerAsyncReader` and `AsyncWriter` for the specialized situations that truly need them.

 ### Bridging with `AsyncSequence`